CS3398-Changelings-Aye/GigaBIte/README.md

 * Dalton Melivlle:

 * Sebastian Santana: Communicate and meet up more.
 We need to be able to understand where and what everyone is doing or how they are understanding the project.

+* Nisa Lateef: Once a week, it's important to meet up with the team so we can discuss the project and help out whenever someone doesn't understand something.

 * Wilson Benitez: